vivianschu/biol266-programming-tutorials/README.md

 # BIOL 266 - Programming Tutorials

 This repository contains introductory tutorials on how to program for the absolute beginner.
-It has been deisgned for BIOL 266 (Introduction to Computational Biology) at the University of Waterloo.
+It has been designed for BIOL 266 (Introduction to Computational Biology) at the University of Waterloo.

 It is divided into a series of Tutorials:
 * Tutorial 1 - Linux